 ## Writing Style

-First person, retrospective from a later time (usually 20 years
+First person, narrated retrospectively from a later time (usually 20 years

-after).
-The narrator knows more than the character in the scene β
+later).
+The narrator knows more than the character in the scene β but

-but holds back until the right moment.
-Sentences can spread like
+holds it back until the right moment.
+Sentences can spread out like smoke

-smoke in a bistro, then abruptly end with a six-word observation.
+in a bistro and then end abruptly with a six-word observation.

 ## Narrative Approach